 We commit ourselves to prayer, to attentiveness to local and national policies and their implementation, and, as we find it possible, to support actions aimed at promoting the dignity and well-being of those seeking the opportunity for productive lives in our nation.

-And today, we echo the remarks of Cardinal Blase Cupich, archbishop of Chicago, in his recent statement regarding immigration:
+We echo the remarks of Cardinal Blase Cupich, archbishop of Chicago, in his January 2025 statement regarding immigration:

 The Catholic community stands with the people of Chicago in speaking out in defense of the rights of immigrants and asylum seekers… we would oppose any plan that includes a mass deportation of U.S. citizens born of undocumented parents.